igi64/Drop.Camp.R-D/README.md

-## 》Drop.Camp – A Hybrid Cloud Platform
+## 》Drop.Camp
 =========

+Drop.Camp is a Hybrid Cloud Platform for private and shared services.